chekeAditya/Android-Interview-Question/Random_Question/Readme.md

         - BR are prone to hacks, thus always secure them.
             - set exported attribute to false
             - use localBroadcastManager to limit propagation beyond app.
-- How to use Broadcast?
+- How to use Broadcast

     The Whole process of using a broadCast divided into two parts

     - Register Broadcast → For register broadcast into the application you had 2 options.
 Either you can register the event in the AndroidManifest.xml file of application or you can register broadcast via the Context.registerReceiver() method ( programatically ).
     - Receive Broadcast → By extending the BroadcastReceiver abstract class, you can receive the broadcast in your application.
 After extending, all you need to do is override the **onReceive()** method and perform the required action in the **onReceive()** method because this onReceive() method will be called when a particular broadcast is received.
-- What is LocalBroadcastManager in Android?
+- What is LocalBroadcastManager in Android
-    - If the communication is not between different applications on the Android device then is it suggested not to use the Global BroadcastManager because there can be some security holes while using Global Broadcastmanager and you don’t have to worry about this if you are using LocalBroadcastManager.
+    - If the communication is not between different applications on the Android device then it is suggested not to use the Global BroadcastManager because there can be some security holes while using Global Broadcastmanager and you don’t have to worry about this if you are using LocalBroadcastManager.
     - LocalBroadcastManager is used to register and send a broadcast of intents to local objects in your process.
 It has lots of advantages:
-        1. You broadcasting data will not leave your app.
+        1. Broadcasting data will not leave your app.
 So, if there is some leakage in your app then you need not worry about that.
         2. Another thing that can be noted here is that other applications can’t send any kind of broadcasts to your app.
 So, you need not worry about security holes.
     - How you can use it ?